Chia-Network/chia-docs/docs/01introduction/what-is-chia.md

 This documentation will explain the motivation and implementation of the different components of the Chia system to a technical audience, and provide in-depth explanations of how everything works.
 If you would like to skip to how to make dapps (decentralized apps) on Chia, please visit [chialisp.com](https://chialisp.com).

+This is a test for localization.
+Will test after.

+Delete Text.